Exeter Novel Prize 2025

 Many thanks for your constructive feedback.
 This was my first children's novel, and I am so pleased to read what worked and how to improve it - Margaret Magee

-How to Enter the 2025 Exeter Novel Prize
+How to Enter the

-the competition will run between JULY 1st 2025 and January 1st 2026
+the competition runs between JULY 1st 2025 and January 1st 2026

 1. The 2025 Exeter Novel Prize is open for submissions from July 1st until 11.59pm on January 1st 2026, which is without exception the closing date.
 Any entries received after this date will be disqualified and no refund of the entry fee will be made.